kit-data-manager/fairdo-cookbook/src/pids/update.md

 1. Resolve the PID
 2. Modify the JSON-Representation of the PID record as you wish.
-3. Request the PID Information Types service (also available in the testbed) to update the PID and send the JSON record (step 3) together with the request.
+3. Send PID update request to the Typed PID Maker

 ---